Abu Dhabi International Airport (AUH/OMAA), United Arab Emirates

 The development is essentially a new airport.
 When the new facilities are complete the existing airport will be phased out.
 The new mega midfield terminal complex will be capable of handling 27-30 million passengers a year initially and then later, as Abu Dhabi develops as a major Middle East transport hub, up to 50 million passengers a year (this should provide major competition to Dubai International airport).

-The 5.9 million square metre terminal will initially include 42 gates, rising to more than 90 gates on completion of the airport.
+The 6.7 million square feet terminal will initially include 39 gates, rising up to 49 gates in future.

 The project will provide a top-quality home base for the United Arab Emirates national carrier Etihad Airways.